Published: Thursday, August 20, 2020

 Together with Associate Professor Rachel Heath of the Department of Economics, McCormick has also begun to develop and implement a sampling strategy for workers in manufacturing settings.
 The project focuses on manufacturing workers in low-resource settings and uses a mobile-phone based network sampling approach to quickly obtain representative samples of workers when traditional in-person data collection is not possible, with the goal of obtaining insights about the scope and scale of COVID-19 responses in the workplace.
 This work is funded by a UW Population Health Initiative rapid response grant.

 Assistant Professor Alex Luedtke is collaborating with researchers at Johns Hopkins University, Emory, and Weill-Cornell to identify statistical methods for the analysis of COVID-19 therapeutic trials that require smaller sample sizes compared to standard statistical approaches.
 They have shown that their proposed approaches can achieve the same power as competing approaches using 10-20% fewer samples.
-Their initial results have been posted on medRxiv.
+Some of the results have been recently published in Biometrics as a discussion paper.
+You can read more about their efforts here.

 Associate Professor of Statistics & Computer Science and Engineering Emily Fox has used Apple Maps mobility data to develop an epidemiological model to infer the impact of human mobility on SARS-CoV-2 transmission in the United States.
 This framework enables real-time tracking of the effective reproductive number and forecasting of transmission under different mobility policies, informing both intervention evaluations and surge planning for healthcare systems.
 A pre-print of Fox’s work can be found on MedRxiv.

 Professor Jon Wakefield is working with Department of Statistics alum Zehang Richard Li and epidemiology graduate student Julianne Meisner on estimating the excess mortality that may be attributable to COVID-19.
 They are using space-time smoothing with a delayed reporting model and are looking at county level data in the United States.
 Wakefield is also working on prevalence surveys in the United States, and on gauging the impact of school closures, with researchers in Switzerland, Germany and Belgium.